 We understand that civic leaders in the Beaufort region not only endorse this proposal but have crafted operating agreements that grant authority to the National Park Service to administer a Reconstruction National Monument if the president were to use his authority under the Antiquities Act to designate one.
 Additionally, Congressmen Mark Sanford and James Clyburn co-sponsored a resolution to establish a National Monument to Reconstruction in the area.

 In our nation’s history, no era has been as little understood or as inadequately represented as Reconstruction.
 As the Civil War ended, Americans had the chance to remake their democracy and to expand their collective ideas about freedom and citizenship.
 Reconstruction was an era of immense creativity and open-endedness, one in which the fundamental premises of American society and government were up for grabs.
 It was a period of signal importance in African American history and—particularly in light of the addition of three constitutional amendments, the birth of public education in the South, and the dramatic expansion of the electorate—for the nation as a whole.

-This is a historic opportunity to broaden our nation’s understand of a crucial period and to render a fuller, more accurate portrayal of our nation’s past.
+This is a historic opportunity to broaden our nation’s understanding of a crucial period and to render a fuller, more accurate portrayal of our nation’s past.
 We appreciate your consideration and stand ready to assist in any way possible.